Stem-Cells-Connective-Tissue-Disease-Treatment

 What is connective tissue (CT) disease?

 Connective tissue disorders are a group of medical conditions.
-A diagnosis of connective tissue disease (CT) is made when the connective tissues in the body are the primary target of pathology.
-Patients with connective tissue diseases often show abnormal immune system function with significant inflammation in the tissues due to autoimmune attacks (immune system attacks its body tissues) [1]
+A connective tissue disease (CT) diagnosis is made when the connective tissues in the body are the primary target of pathology.
+Patients with connective tissue diseases often show abnormal immune system function with significant inflammation in the tissues due to autoimmune attacks (the immune system attacks its body tissues) [1]

-Any diseases in which weakness or inflammation in collagen are referred to as collagen diseases.
+Any diseases in which collagen is weak or inflamed are called collagen diseases.
 For some patients, collagen vascular disease is diagnosed because the connective tissues are associated with abnormalities in blood vessels.

 What causes connective tissue disorders?